 Students who qualify for music scholarships include music majors, music minors and non-music majors participating in the School of Music.
 The award amounts vary and are dependent on an audition.
 Please contact the School of Music admission recruiter at 800-688-0101 ext.
-8975 to schedule an audition or see the music admissions page.
+8975 to schedule an audition or see the music admissions webpage.

 Athletic scholarships are extremely competitive and are provided for a variety of sports.
-Interested students should contact a coach or the Department of Athletics for additional information.
+Interested students should contact a coach or the Athletics Department for additional information.

 The Sullivan Writing Scholarship Program at Stetson University assists academically qualified students with strong writing skills to attend the university.
 Preference is given to English majors or English-Creative Writing minors with demonstrated strengths in creative writing.
-To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action I (November 1) or Early Action II (January 15) decision plan.
-The deadline to submit this scholarship application is January 15.
+To apply for this scholarship, you must first apply to Stetson University via our Early Decision (November 1), Early Action (November 15) or Rolling Decision plan.
+The deadline to submit this scholarship application is December 1.